exelix11/CimguiSDL2Cross/example-android/readme.md

 Once SDL sources are in place we use [bflat](https://github.com/bflattened/bflat) to make a shared library version of our example and copy it to the ndk-make folder.
 Once this is done you just need to run `./gradlew build` to get an APK

-Note that the gradle build does not recompile the C# library but just its
+Note that the gradle build does not recompile the C# library but just the APK from the precompiled .so libs